- Discover CSUB

 A Note from the Chair about ABET Accreditation of the Engineering Sciences Program

 CSUB is accredited by the Western Association of Schools and Colleges (WASC).
 Beyond that, we are actively working towards accreditation by ABET, the accrediting organization for engineering programs.
-The Department of Physics and Engineering, as well as the Department of Computer and Electrical Engineering and Computer Science, and the CSUB Administration are fully committed to seeking accreditation at the earliest date possible for all our engineering programs as well as computer science.
+The Department of Physics and Engineering, as well as the Department of Computer and Electrical Engineering and Computer Science, and the CSUB Administration are fully committed to seeking accreditation at the earliest date possible for all our engineering programs.

 To be eligible to apply for ABET accreditation, a new program must have a cohort of students who have gone through the entire curriculum (freshman, sophomore, junior and senior years), and graduated.
 After that happens, ABET sends a team to evaluate everything about the program – from the curriculum, to facilities and infrastructure, to the quality of the faculty.
 If they are satisfied, then the program is accredited – but it will occur at least a year after the students graduate.
 Once accreditation of a program is granted, it extends retroactively to those students who went through the program in the previous year.
 Students who graduate prior to this cohort will also benefit from our accreditation efforts, and will be fully-qualified and prepared for careers in engineering, to pursue a license as a professional engineer, and to enter graduate engineering programs.

 This is normal procedure, and every program in the world seeking ABET accreditation goes through this process.